(click a logo to open its map - opens in a new tab)

 Anyone who makes the journey will be rewarded for their efforts with the picturesque grounds of Castle Lachlan, the impressive ruins of Old Castle Lachlan, a wonderful, secluded bay from which to enjoy a picnic or a sunset, and astounding views over Loch Fyne, and the Kintyre peninsula.

-All of this can be enjoyed before even reaching the chapel; not to mention the close proximity of Kilmorie Churchyard, Inver Restaurant and Strathlachlan Caravan Park, all of which combine to make this a surprisingly diverse place to visit.
+All of this can be enjoyed before even reaching the chapel; not to mention the close proximity of Kilmorie Churchyard, Inver Restaurant and Strathlachlan Caravan Park, which combine to make this a surprisingly diverse place to visit.
 If one is going to visit Kilbride, it makes sense to start from Kilmorie Church.
 In fact, we have a detailed guide to the walk between Kilmorie and Kilbride in our Enjoyable Journeys section of the website.

 However, if you merely wish to make the journey out to the chapel or nearby well, and come back via the same route (rather than the loop we’ve outlined elsewhere), then the most efficient place to start is by parking in the large car park just by the elegant wooden bridge at ///verb.twists.farmer.

 From here it’s a simple case of crossing the bridge, following the path past the old castle around the headland and to the end of the bay, then maintaining a northerly bearing over the hills.
 Stay true north, crossing two rivulets and two stone walls until you reach the chapel footings at ///freed.spearing.shirt.
 Once you’ve found the chapel, head due east to find the well at ///output.slang.guideline.

-The journey is far more complex than these broad strokes make it appear, however, so we recommend you read through the pilgrim route guide for the Kilmorie to Kilbride Loop in order to be better prepared.
+The journey is far more complex than these broad strokes make it appear, however, so we recommend you read through the pilgrim route guide for the Kilmorie to Kilbride Loop in order to be better prepared, and make use of the GPS trails offered there.